avvero/devirium-quartz/content/index.md

 ---
-title: Welcome to Devirium.
+title: Welcome to Duckumentation.
 ---

-Devirium is my digital garden.
+This is my digital garden.